API#

 Overloaded function.

-1. bind_output(self: onnxruntime.capi.onnxruntime_pybind11_state.SessionIOBinding, arg0: str, arg1: onnxruntime.capi.onnxruntime_pybind11_state.OrtDevice, arg2: object, arg3: List[int], arg4: int) -> None
+1. bind_output(self: onnxruntime.capi.onnxruntime_pybind11_state.SessionIOBinding, arg0: str, arg1: onnxruntime.capi.onnxruntime_pybind11_state.OrtDevice, arg2: object, arg3: list[int], arg4: int) -> None

 2. bind_output(self: onnxruntime.capi.onnxruntime_pybind11_state.SessionIOBinding, arg0: str, arg1: onnxruntime.capi.onnxruntime_pybind11_state.OrtDevice) -> None